xm83/RobotSurvivesZombies/README.md

 # :construction: Youbot Survives Zombies :construction:
 Project for CPSC 424/524 "Intelligent Robotics"

-A robot that navigates a terrain autonomously to avoid zombies and pursue fuel in Webots simulation.
+A robot that navigates a terrain autonomously to avoid zombies 🧟 and pursue fuel :strawberry: in Webots simulation by implemeneting a global DAMN voting architecture and a local subsumption architecture in C.

 ## Usage
 First install [Webots](https://cyberbotics.com/) if you haven't done so.
 Then choose a world.
 Then start the simulation and the robot will start running!